What are the pros and cons of electric cars?

 The pros of an electric car

-All electric cars offer zero tailpipe emissions (as they don’t have a tailpipe), which is great for local air quality in cities.
+All electric cars offer zero tailpipe emissions.
+In fact, they don’t have a tailpipe).
+This is great for local air quality, particularly in cities.

 Lower running costs

 An electric car should be cheaper to run than a petrol or diesel equivalent.
-Energy prices are still very volatile, so making comparisons isn’t easy.
+Energy prices are quite volatile, so making comparisons isn’t easy.
 Some energy companies offered cost calculators, but many have removed them from their websites.

-However, a typical EV such as a Volkswagen ID.3 should cost less than half as much per mile to drive as a combustion car – provided you charge at home and take advantage of off-peak rates.
+However, a typical family EV should cost less than half as much per mile to drive as a combustion car – provided you charge at home and take advantage of off-peak rates.

 If you rely solely on public charging points, the relative costs will be much closer.
 Indeed, some public rapid chargers are no cheaper than filling up with petrol.

-Drivers of electric cars are also exempt from paying Vehicle Excise Duty (VED, or annual road tax) until 2025.
+Drivers of electric cars are also exempt from paying Vehicle Excise Duty (VED, also known as annual road tax) until 2025.

-All zero-emission electric cars are VED exempt, regardless of how much they cost to buy.
-This is in marked contrast to combustion cars, which may attract a hefty ‘Expensive Car Supplement’ in the first year, plus an additional £355 a year for the following five years, if their list price is above £40,000.
+All zero-emission electric cars are VED-exempt, regardless of how much they cost to buy.
+This is in marked contrast to combustion cars, which may attract the hefty ‘Expensive Car Supplement’ in the first year, plus an additional £355 a year for the following five years, if their list price is above £40,000.

 electric car technology

-Manufacturers are investing heavily in electric cars, so you could have access to technology missing from other vehicles.
-For example, it might be possible to pre-heat the car’s cabin from your smartphone, which will be handy on a cold morning.
+Manufacturers are investing heavily in electric cars, so you could have access to technology that is missing from other vehicles.
+For example, it might be possible to pre-heat the car’s cabin from your smartphone before you set off, which will be handy on a cold morning.

 Government incentives

 At one time, the UK goverment was offering £3,500 towards the cost of buying an EV through the Plug-in Car Grant.
-This steadily decreased over the years and has now been withdrawn altogether.
+This incentive decreased steadily over the years and has now been withdrawn altogether.
 However, you can still get help towards the cost of installing a home charger.

 Under the EV chargepoint grant, people who live in flats or rented properties can claim back up to 75 percent of the cost of a fitted home charging point – up to a maximum of £350.
 You also need a private, off-street parking space outside your property.

-Live in a house or have a mortgage?
+Live in a house or have a mortgage on your property?
 Unfortunately, you are not eligible.
 Electric car incentives aren’t what they used to be…

-All EVs offer smooth and immediate acceleration thanks to the immediate torque of electric motors.
-As a result, they feel particularly rapid in towns and cities, offering a dizzying level of off-the-line pace.
-Take the Tesla Model S, which can potentially sprint to 60mph in just 2.4 seconds – quick enough to leave many of the best supercars standing.
+All EVs offer smooth and immediate acceleration thanks to the ever-ready torque of electric motors.
+As a result, they feel particularly rapid in towns and cities, often providing a dizzying level of off-the-line pace.
+Take the Tesla Model S, which can potentially sprint to 60mph in just 2.4 seconds – quick enough to leave many of the best supercars behind.

 Even the more affordable electric cars feel rapid.
-The Vauxhall Corsa-e can dash to 60mph in a brisk 7.6 seconds, for example.
+The Vauxhall Corsa Electric can dash to 60mph in a brisk 7.6 seconds, for example.

 The quiteness of an electric car

-Once you’ve experienced the near-silent serenity of an electric car, you’ll find it hard to return to the noise of a petrol or diesel engine.
-It’s not 100 percent quiet – you still hear some wind, tyre and road noise – but an electric car is generally more relaxing to drive.
+Once you’ve experienced the serenity of an electric car, you’ll find it hard to return to the noise of a petrol or diesel engine.
+It’s not totally silent – you still hear some wind, tyre and road noise, pus the faint whine of the motor – but an electric car is generally easier and more relaxing to drive.

 Cheaper to maintain